 For the Topping:

-Preheat oven to 325°.
+- Preheat oven to 325F.
 Adjust rack to the middle of the bottom half of oven.

-Bake at 325° for 40-50 minutes or until custard is set.
+- Bake at 325F for 40-50 minutes or until custard is set.
 The top will brown and it will only jiggle slightly in the very center.

-Pudding: I halved the original recipe and converted the measurements to current standards.
-Hard Sauce: I used 2 tablespoons of brandy, which had a definite alcohol flavor.
-Every recipe I read said to chill “Hard Sauce” and serve it cold, but my fiancé and I found it unpleasant to eat chilled, so I warmed it up and drizzled it over the pudding.
+- I used 2 tablespoons of brandy, which had a definite alcohol flavor.
+Every recipe I read said to chill “Hard Sauce” and serve it cold, but I found it unpleasant to eat chilled, so I warmed it up and drizzled it over the pudding.
 Much better.